-Uveitis refers to a collection of ocular inflammatory diseases that can have diverse causes and present in many ways.
-It is one of the most challenging disorders for ophthalmologists to diagnose and treat — especially in children, where it is more likely to cause chronic inflammation and subsequent visual impairment.
+Uveitis is one of the most challenging disorders for ophthalmologists to diagnose and treat – especially in children, where it is more likely to cause chronic inflammation and subsequent visual impairment, say the researchers.

-Some pediatric uveitis-related diseases have clinical diagnoses that can be detected on exam and require little laboratory analysis.
-In other cases, the patient has already been diagnosed with an autoimmune disorder by a rheumatologist before they come to the center.
+Some uveitis-related diseases have clinical diagnoses that can be detected on exam and require little lab analysis.
+In other cases, the patient is diagnosed with an autoimmune disorder by a rheumatologist before they come to the Vanderbilt Eye Institute.
 Often, the etiology is unknown.

 “Because uveitis-related diseases are so heterogeneous, precise diagnosis is critical,” Kim said.
 “If children don’t receive appropriate intervention as early as possible, they’ll suffer vision loss from structural damage.”

 Beyond the standard eye exam, Kim and Gangaputra employ a custom workup including bloodwork, imaging and genetic analyses of intraocular fluid, which can be done in real time in the institute’s laboratory.
 Given the need for immediate intervention, every child is seen within two weeks of referral.

 A major challenge is compliance with follow-up care.

 “Because there are so few uveitis specialists, patients must travel long distances for appointments, which can disrupt their lives for a year,” Gangaputra explained.
 “It’s difficult to explain to people why they need to come back here.”

 While uveitis is rare, it is a major cause of blindness, and Gangaputra says it is important to expose residents and fellows to the disease.
 “We want them to understand the basic infrastructure of uveitis – how to identify it and how to know when you cannot manage it and need to refer to a specialist,” she said.